aboutcode-org/python-inspector/docs/source/dependencies-design.rst

 -  ``--python-version <python_version>``: the Python version(s) to use for
    wheels and dependency resolution.
 Can be repeated.
--  ``--operating-system <os>`` : The OS(ses) to use for wheels: one of linux, mac or windows.
+-  ``--operating-system <os>`` : The OS(ses) to use for wheels: one of linux, macos or windows.
 Can be repeated.

 Notes: the assumption is that we only support X86/64 by default as an architecture for now.
 We could refine this later with support for